albar965/littlenavmap-manual/en/TIPS.md

 ### Search for Add-On Airports {#tips-and-tricks-addon-airports}

 You can use the scenery path to look for add-on airports of a certain developer.
 Click on one of the add-on airports and copy the relevant part of the path from the information window.
 Insert this path fragment into the `Scenery Path` input field in the airports tab of the search dock window.
-Add `*` at the beginning and at the end since it only a part of the path.
+Add `*` at the beginning and at the end since it only a path fragment.

 See also [Text Filters](SEARCH.md#text-filters).